TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/programming/overview.md

     picking discrete the destinations for other, market, and work-based-business activities when constructing the schedule.

-* [ITashaMode](interfaces/tasha_mode.md) - This interface is extended to implement a new mode that can be chosen by TASHA.

 * [IParkingCost](interfaces/parking_cost.md) - This interface is extended to implement a new model for computing parking costs given the gap between two activities.